 The TST module is the primary source for layer information in the LTPP database.
-There are two tables containing layer thickness information: TST_L05A and TST_L05B.
-In general, TST_L05A can be thought of as the source for measured layer thickness data and TST_L05B can be thought of as the source for representative layer thickness.
+The TST_L05A and TST_L05B tables contain data from field and laboratory measurements on material type and thicknesses of the pavement structure layers.
+In general, TST_L05A can be thought of as the worksheet that summarizes layer thickness measurements within and at the ends of a test section.
+TST_L05B provides a single recommended representative layer thickness for structural analysis.
 This representative layer thickness is based on data stored in TST_L05A in addition to the deflection testing results, inventory data, and engineering judgment.
 LTPP test sections are selected, in part, based on their expected homogeneity.
 As with any real-world pavement structure, variations in material type and thickness exist within a test section.
 Within-section thickness measurements on some layers exist for some SPS test sections where rod-and-level measurements were taken during the construction event or by ground-penetrating radar.
+Other layer thickness measurement data can be found in other test tables such as TST_AC01 and TST_SAMPLE_LOG

-LTPP Database Select the appropriate layer thickness data source based on analytical needs.
-Tip!
-For most analyses, data in TST_L05B is sufficient.
+LTPP Database Tip!
+Select the appropriate layer thickness data source based on analytical needs.
+For most analyses, data in TST_L05B / SECTION_LAYER_STRUCTURE is sufficient.

 TST_L05A: This table contains multiple-layer thickness information.
 Each record in TST_L05A is uniquely identified by the STATE_CODE and SHRP_ID of the section, the CONSTRUCTION_NO that identifies the period of time for which the structural information is valid (for more information on CONSTRUCTION_NO, see the description in section 3.1), and the LAYER_NO that identifies the discrete material layers in the pavement section.
-Each record also includes a DESCRIPTION, which identifies the function of the layer in the pavement system, and a LAYER TYPE indicating the general composition of the layer.
+Each record also includes a DESCRIPTION, which identifies the function of the layer in the pavement system, and a LAYER_TYPE indicating the general composition of the layer.

 For each record in TST_L05A, there are three sets of fields containing measured thickness, the method by which the thickness was determined, and a detailed description of the material comprising the layer.
-These sets correspond to measurements taken at the approach end of the section (LAYER_THICK_STATION0, MATERIAL_CODE_STATION0, and MEASURE_TYPE__STATION0), within the section (LAYER_THICK_WITHIN, MATERIAL_CODE_WITHIN, and MEASURE_TYPE__WITHIN), and the leave end of the section (LAYER_THICK_STATION5, MATERIAL_CODE_STATION5, and MEASURE TYPE STATION5).
+These sets correspond to measurements taken at the approach end of the section (LAYER_THICK_STATION0, MATERIAL_CODE_STATION0, and MEASURE_TYPE__STATION0), within the section (LAYER_THICK_WITHIN, MATERIAL_CODE_WITHIN, and MEASURE_TYPE__WITHIN), and the leave end of the section (LAYER_THICK_STATION5, MATERIAL_CODE_STATION5, and MEASURE_TYPE__STATION5).